Josphatkimani/Tanzania_Water_Wells-Prediction/README.md

 pip install -r requirements.txt
 ```

-3. Run the notebooks in the `notebooks/` directory to explore data, train models, and evaluate performance.
+3. Run the notebooks in the `wells.ipynb` to explore data, train models, and evaluate performance.

-4. Use the source code in the `src/` directory for data preprocessing, model training, and evaluation in your own scripts.

 ## Why Contribute?